- Purchase the complete Expat Arrivals Brazil Guide (PDF)

-Expats in Brazil can expect that culture shock will come in a number of stages.
-For many expats, overcoming culture shock in Brazil will be the hardest part of adapting to life in the country.
-Most find that the honeymoon stage lasts a bit longer than usual, making the later stages of culture shock more difficult.
+Expats can expect their adjustment to the local culture in Brazil to come slowly but surely.
+Most find that the initial honeymoon stage of living in Brazil lasts quite a while, making the later stages of culture shock more difficult.

-Brazilian locals tend to be incredibly welcoming and friendly, and the local population always seems to be happy and smiling.
-Expats who have a positive attitude and are keen to learn about the local culture will have a smoother transition into life in Brazil.
+Brazilian locals are incredibly welcoming and friendly, and expats who have a positive attitude and are keen to learn about the local culture will have a smoother transition into life in Brazil.

 Meeting and greeting in Brazil

 Expats should be prepared for lots of physical contact in Brazil.
 Brazilians will often greet with a kiss or a hug.
 It is also common for both men and women to either pat someone on the shoulder or place their hand on one's hand or arm to make a point.
-Even in crowds, Brazilians maintain much less physical distance than expats from Western countries normally find comfortable.
+Even in crowds, Brazilians maintain much less physical distance than expats from Europe and North America normally find comfortable.

-Learning the correct way to greet and address people is a vital part of living in Brazil.
+Learning the correct way to greet and address people is vital to living in Brazil.
 A stereotypical Brazilian greeting is the 'air kiss' – a kiss hello on each cheek.
-While this is a fun way to greet people, be sure to learn the appropriate contexts for this greeting.
+While this is a fun way to greet people, be sure to learn the appropriate contexts.

-Brazilians are very body-conscious.
-As such, expats often need to adjust to what may seem like overly forward or brutally honest comments about their health, weight and even hairstyle.
+Brazilians are very appearance-conscious.
+As such, expats may be on the receiving end of what seems like overly forward or brutally honest comments about topics such as their health, weight and even hairstyle.
+This shouldn't be taken personally.

 Inequality in Brazil